 Dirleton and Tantallon Castles

-East of Edinburgh, along the coast are 2 fascinating ruins of Castle to explore less than 1h drive from the city.
+East of Edinburgh, along the coast are 2 fascinating ruins of castles to explore less than 1h drive from the city.
 Dirleton is a 13th century fortress with lots of rooms to explore while Tantallon is an imposing 14th century structure along the cliffs where you can climb to the top.

 Many photos and practical info on the articles dedicated to Dirleton Castle and Tantallon Castle.